GameServerManagers/LinuxGSM-Docs/steamcmd/gslt.md

 ### Can I re-use GSLTs?

-Yes, you can add your GSLT to a new server, you just can’t run two servers with the same GSLT, at the same time.
+Yes, you can add your GSLT to a new server, you just can't run two servers with the same GSLT, at the same time.

 ### Do I still need a Steam WebAPI key to host workshop maps?

 Unfortunately, despite registering a GSLT to your server, CS:GO servers will still need a Steam WebAPI key to host maps from the Workshop.

-As of yet, no official confirmation has been made that TF2 servers will also require GSLTs, but they do support them so it’s not a wild guess that this is to come.
+As of yet, no official confirmation has been made that TF2 servers will also require GSLTs, but they do support them so it's not a wild guess that this is to come.

 ### My server loses connection to the registered Steam account

-Don’t use the same GSLT for multiple servers.
+Don't use the same GSLT for multiple servers.
 When a server starts with a specific GSLT, it will disconnect any other servers already running that same GSLT.
 You need to create a unique GSLT for each server.

 ### Is there a limit on how many GSLTs my account can have?